sharonyiCSUN/comp322/Lab1/README.md

 Sharon Yi CS 322

-Time 4 Baby and Me
+Time 4 Baby and Me-
 This program was written to allow the user to see the details and information that is going on behind the scenes that the user usually would not see front base.
 For example, once you have ran the code, you see the Process ID's of the parent and the child, etc. Right now, this instance, there are many process being generated and are still going on in your computer that you do not see or often think of.
 But this program lets you visualize what is going on in the background of your operating system.